aplteam/Meddy/Docs/ReadMe.md

 : Use this in order to specify `Posn` for Meddy's main GUI window '

+`-ride=`

+: Use this to "give Meddy a Ride".
+The value assigned to `-ride` is interpreted as the Ride port number.

+: Without specifing this you cannot Ride into Meddy.
+By specyfing it you _must_ Ride into it.
+That means what when you set this parameter and then start Meddy nothing seems to happen.
+This is because by default Meddy enters an endless loop waiting for a Ride.

 Note that in case a parameter is specified both in a user INI file and on the command line the latter one wins.